zahramoghaddasi/First-Assignment-RegEx/README.md

 To get started with this assignment, you need to Fork this repository and clone the fork to your local machine.
 The repository contains the problem statements, source files, and unit tests.

+Ensure to enable workflows in the `Actions` tab of your fork of the repository.
+This will allow GitHub to run the provided test cases.

 ## Prerequisites ✅

 Before attempting this assignment, make sure you have the following: